What is Manifest’o?

 Listen to the MPR interview here Manifest’o MPR

-For information on how to get to the Tweed Museum of Fine Art and hours of operation click here Tweed Info
+For information on the Tweed Museum of Fine Art and hours of operation click here Tweed Info

 To see the Tweed Museum’s page for Manifest’o click here Tweed Exhibit Page